Stringing Your 2 Strand Mommy Bracelet Step by Step Instructions

 Start by lining up your beads on your bead board or on masking tape facing sticky side up.
 This makes it easy to move them around and rearrange them if you need to.

-Don't finish either end yet.
+Don't finish either end of your mommy bracelet yet.
 String a length, then tape or "bead stop" the other end.
 Do the same for the second strand.

 It's OK to string and restring until you're happy with the design (I usually have to rearrange a few times until I like the look).